Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 Now included in ArcBox for ITPro, is the ArcBox Power BI Dashboards.

-The ArcBox Power BI (PBI) dashboards, provides users with a single pane of glass insights and visualizations for your servers, enabled by Arc or as Azure virtual machines.
+The ArcBox Power BI (PBI) dashboards provide users with a single pane of glass insights and visualizations for your servers, enabled by Arc or as Azure virtual machines.
 The dashboard covers a range of scenarios including Server Inventory, SQL Instances on Virtual Machines, SQL Databases on virtual machines and Extended Security Update (ESU) cost forecasting.
 With the ArcBox PBI Dashboards Powered by Jumpstart, you have a **rich set of Dashboards about your Arc connected estate, available in minutes, not weeks**, which can then be customized to suit your individual requirements.

 The ArcBox PBI dashboards contain:

-* **Server Inventory** - A detailed inventory of all servers, both Azure and Arc-enabled, providing a clear overview of server landscape.
+* **Server Inventory** - A detailed inventory of all servers, both Azure and Arc-enabled, providing a clear overview of your server landscape.
 * **SQL Inventory** - Information on SQL instances, including both Azure SQL and SQL Servers enabled by Arc, ensuring you have a complete view of your SQL Server environment.
 * **Databases** - Insights into databases managed through Azure Arc, helping you track and manage your database assets effectively.
 * **ESU Forecast** - An estimate of future costs for Extended Security Updates (ESU) for Windows Server 2016 and SQL Server 2016, based on current pricing.
-For detailed prices of ESUs see: [Azure Arc pricing](https://azure.microsoft.com/pricing/details/azure-arc/core-control-plane/)
+For detailed prices of ESUs, see: [Azure Arc pricing](https://azure.microsoft.com/pricing/details/azure-arc/core-control-plane/)

 Here are some screenshots of the Arc Insights PBI dashboards:
 <p float="left">